newrelic/newrelic-opentelemetry-examples/README.md

 We encourage your contributions to improve `newrelic-opentelemetry-examples`!

+For example additions, create an issue in this repo and describe the proposed example.
+Follow the issue workflow and make sure the issue is accepted before creating a PR.
+If an issue has not been accepted then do create a PR since it will be rejected.

 Trivial changes, wording changes, spelling/grammar corrections, etc. can be made directly via pull requests and do not require an associated issue.